 First, we would like to thank you for accepting our invitation to critique entries during our monthly Evaluation Night.
 We look forward to your comments!

 For those who have evaluated our work before, this is a reminder as well as an update on some changes we have made.
-For new evaluators, this aims to inform you of the various aspects of our competitions.
+For new evaluators, this aims to inform you of the various aspects of our Evaluation meetings.

 Participants are divided among three groups based on their levels of experience, both in camera club membership as well as photographic know-how: